Prag8855/aab/content/guides/freelance-visa.md

 ### Make a tax declaration

 Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts.
-Remember to include them when you make a [tax declaration](/glossary/Steuererklärung).
+Include them in your [tax declaration](/glossary/Steuererklärung).
 You will pay less [income tax](/glossary/Einkommensteuer).

 ## Need help?